-At 528 Elizabeth Street., Melbourne.
-A. B. Maston . . .
-Managing Editor.
+At 528 Elizabeth Street.
+Melbourne.
+A. B. Maston - . -- Managing Editor.

-The AUSTRALIAN CREISTIAN pleads for:
+The Australian Christian pleads for:

-The Christianity of the New Testament, taught by Christ and his Apostles, versus the theology of the creeds taught by and his Apostics, versus the theology of the creeds taught by fallible men.
+The Christianity of the New Testament, taught by Christ and his Apostles, versus the theology of the creeds taught by fallible men.

+and its Aposties, versus the theology of the creeds taught by failible men.